Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 As *gender* didn't have any explicit *order* to it, in other words, Male wasn't higher or lower than Female and vice versa - one appropriate approach was to apply One Hot Encoding to the categorical column.

 One Hot Encoding could be thought of as a way to represent categorical variables as binary vectors, in other words, a set of *new* columns for each categorical value with either a 1 or a 0 saying whether that value was true or not for that observation.
-These new columns would go into our model as input variables, and the original column was discarded.
+These new columns would go into my model as input variables, and the original column was discarded.

 I also dropped one of the new columns using the parameter *drop = "first"* to avoid the *dummy variable trap* where my newly created encoded columns perfectly predict each other - and I ran the risk of breaking the assumption that there was no multicollinearity, a requirement or at least an important consideration for some models, Linear Regression being one of them!
 Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it was a scenario I attempted to avoid in short, while it won't necessarily affect the predictive accuracy of my model, it could make it difficult to trust the statistics around how well the model was performing, and how much each input variable was truly having.